April 14, 2020

 Every project starts with a budget.
-Logo design can be a small individual project even when I think that it’s a part of my total large project.
+Logo design can be a small individual project even when anyone thinks that it’s a part of a total large project.
 So it needs proper project management.
 Yes, the terms looking big, but in reality, anyone needs to give an initial time for logo design.
-It is starting for the branding of your service.
-Now HOW much I should spend or what is the logical amount that a graphic design company experienced with logo design can charge to me.
+It is starting with the branding of your service.
+Now how much I should spend or what is the logical amount that a graphic design company experienced with logo design can charge to me.

 How Much Should I Charge For A Good Logo Design?